depixusgenome/trackanalysis/doc/gettingstarted.rst

 launched.
 Furthermore, the default value is also added to the display in the *advanced* menu.

-It's possible to tell whether a data file was created by an ``SDI`` or a ``Picotwist``.
+It's possible to tell whether a data file was created by an |SDI| or a
+|PICO|.
 Most settings will come in two version, one for each instrument.
 Which settings are used depend on the data file currently on display.

 .. hint::